easybuilders/easybuild-docs/docs/extended-dry-run.md

 # Extended dry run {: #extended_dry_run }

-Using `--extended-dry-run` or `-x` (supported since EasyBuild v2.4.0, see release notes for [EasyBuild v2.4.0 (November 10th 2015)][release_notes_eb240]), a detailed overview of the build and install procedure that EasyBuild is going to execute can be obtained almost instantly.
+Using `--extended-dry-run` or `-x` (supported since SimpleBuild v2.4.0, see release notes for [SimpleBuild v2.4.0 (November 10th 2015)][release_notes_eb240]), a detailed overview of the build and install procedure that SimpleBuild is going to execute can be obtained almost instantly.

 All time-consuming operations, including executing commands to configure/build/install the software, are only *reported* rather than